 The learning experience suits the seasoned building professional and the excited newcomer alike.
 The diversity of students in our classes creates a unique atmosphere of cooperation, shared learning and partnership.

 Our programs blend classroom time with full-time engagement on the construction site.
 Classroom sessions are taught by experienced instructors.
 Site time is led by three full time instructors and augmented by leading trades people and specialists.

 Job Site Experience (70% of program)

-Meaningful job site experience is at the heart of the New Construction program.
+Meaningful job site experience is at the heart of the SNC program.
 We believe in putting our students in roles of individual responsibility within a cooperative, team-based approach to construction.
-Students will have direct roles in building/installing structural components, working with licensed professionals, setting policies, selecting and purchasing materials.
+Students will have direct roles in building/installing structural components, working with licensed trade professionals, setting policies, selecting and purchasing materials.